Mentos: Flavors

-Mini Mentos, somewhat smaller than ordinary Mentos, are available in the Netherlands in two varieties: Mini Mentos Fruitmix, which contains the flavors orange, lemon, strawberry and apple, and Mini Mentos Yoghurt, with the flavors strawberry yogurt, raspberry yogurt and blueberry yogurt.
-Also sold is Mentos KIDZ, a bag with 12 boxes containing 10 miniature candies, in the flavors strawberry, orange, lemon, apple and blueberry.
+Mini Mentos, somewhat smaller than ordinary Mentos, are available in the Netherlands in two varieties: Mini Mentos Fruitmix, which contains the flavors orange, lemon, strawberry, and apple, and Mini Mentos Yogurt, with the flavors strawberry yogurt, raspberry yogurt, and blueberry yogurt.
+Also sold is Mentos KIDZ, a bag with 12 boxes, each containing 10 miniature candies in the flavors strawberry, orange, lemon, apple, and blueberry.

-"Mentos Teens" is available in Brazil and the rest of Latin America.
+"Mentos Teens" is available in Brazil and across Latin America.
 They come in a rectangular box.
-The mint is basically miniature Mentos roughly the size of Skittles, and they come in mixed flavors: white grape (green), lemon (yellow), strawberry (pink), orange (orange), raspberry (blue), and cherry (red).
+The mint is basically miniature Mentos, roughly the size of Skittles, and they come in mixed flavors: white grape (green), lemon (yellow), strawberry (pink), orange (orange), raspberry (blue), and cherry (red).

-During the 2014 FIFA World Cup, a Brazilian team Mentos was released in Brazil to support the national team.
-The mint was green apple and orange flavors.
+During the 2014 FIFA World Cup, a Brazilian team-branded Mentos was released in Brazil to support the national team.
+The mint had green apple and orange flavors.

-In some countries, the Mentos Ice candy can be bought in flavors such as, cherry (red), green apple (green) and grape (purple).
+In some countries, Mentos Ice candy is available in flavors such as cherry (red), green apple (green), and grape (purple).

 Ume, Fuji apple, and Pine Fresh (pineapple) Mentos are sold exclusively in Japan.

-Flavors only available in certain countries;
+Flavors only available in certain countries: